Health and Aged Care Fabrics

 This has led to the need for completely impervious materials for upholstery to be used right throughout a facility.
 Due to incontinence issues experienced by the elderly, it is imperative the materials are non-porous and that cleaning regimes are in place to deal with this on an ongoing basis.

 We have seen a lot of changes with Fabric houses trying to meet the growing need to have a variety of upholstery that not only has the qualities that are required such as being impermeable, anti-fungal and anti-microbial but that are attractive to the eye and have the features that will allow for the upholsterer to be able to use the specific fabrics on different pieces of furniture.

-Over the years we have experienced numerous issues with upholstery that can be difficult to envisage until we are at the stage of sewing the upholstery on pieces of furniture.
+- Over the years we have experienced numerous issues with upholstery that can be difficult to envisage until we are at the stage of sewing the upholstery on pieces of furniture.
 Such issues are that the crypton backed fabrics in some cases when they are a thick fabric prior to having the backing membrane attached are then far too thick to be able to use on the curved arm details of lounge chairs and couches.

-Other issues that can be experienced are not so noticeable until the furniture and fabric have been used at a facility for a period of time.
+- Other issues that can be experienced are not so noticeable until the furniture and fabric have been used at a facility for a period of time.
 Some of these that we have also seen are vinyl fabrics that do not have enough “Memory” to retract back to the way the item of furniture is meant to look, meaning that the upholstery ends up having a “puddling” affect especially on the seat cushions.
 This has usually been on larger pieces of furniture with big seat cushions.

 HFA encourages clients to work closely with them throughout the selection process of fabric and furniture so we can provide guidance and our clients get the benefit of our vast experience and knowledge.